Monodromy in the space of symmetric cubic surfaces with a line: Calculating the monodromy group

 \begin{remark}[On this monodromy group] \, \begin{enumerate} \item There are further geometric constraints on monodromy that fail to completely pin down the group --- for instance, the tritangent on $S_4$-symmetric cubic surfaces which is stabilized by the dihedral group $D_8$ \cite[Theorem 1.2]{EEG} is fixed pointwise under any path in the smooth symmetric locus.
 This implies the monodromy group is contained in its stabilizer in $W(E_6)$, a subgroup of order $192$ (see \autoref{prop:monodromy-contained-in-tritangent-stabilizer} below).
 The intersection of this subgroup with the normalizer of $S_4$ has order $16$, and contains the honest monodromy group properly.
 However, knowing the stabilizer of this tritangent will be useful when determining the connected components of the symmetric $27$ lines cover $\widetilde{\mathcal{Y}} \to \mathcal{Y}$, which we do in the next section.

-\item The short exact sequence \autoref{eqn:SES-aut-monodromy} admits an explanation using the language of stacks in upcoming work of A. Landi \cite{Alberto}.
+\item The short exact sequence \autoref{eqn:SES-aut-monodromy} admits an explanation using the language of stacks in recent work of A. Landi \cite{Alberto}.
 In this work, Landi resolves various equivariant monodromy problems by defining new stacks of equivariant objects.
-In particular, he recovers this monodromy calculation with completely different methods. \end{enumerate} \end{remark}
+In particular, he recovers this monodromy calculation with completely orthogonal methods.

+\item After the first draft of this paper appeared, E. Pichon-Pharabod and S. Telen were inspired to approach these ideas with different numerical techniques.
+In particular they numerically compute the monodromy groups of lines on cubic surfaces with other automorphism groups by certifying their action on cohomology.
+They recover our \Cref{lem:certification} as part of \cite[Theorem~2]{pichonpharabod2025galoisgroupssymmetriccubic}.